macedoti13/GANs-Explained/index.md

 $$ \text{new samples = }\{x^{(j)*}\}_{j=0}^h $$

-These new $\{x^{(j)*}\}$ samples must follow the same probability distribution as the training data.
+We want these new $\{x^{(j)*}\}$ samples to follow the same probability distribution as the training data.
 That's important because we want the generated samples to be representative of the real-world data the model was trained on.

 We do this by first sampling a latent random variable $z^{(j)}$ from a known distribution, such as a normal or uniform distribution.
 Then, we input this latent variable into our network to obtain its output $x^{(j)*}$ (a new, generated sample):